routetopa/dockerized-spod/README.md

 Completed the web-based installation, you can access to the SPOD admin panel at `http://yourdomain/admin` and complete the configuration of the SPOD plugins.
 By default, all the plugins are enabled.
 You can disable the plugins that you don't need.

-You have to activate `SPOD Theme` in the `Appearance` section of the admin panel.
+The `SPOD Theme Matter` is automatically enabled and configured.
 It is the theme of the SPOD application.

 ### Plugins